Toronto Breaks Tourism Record in 2017

 Visits from Mexico saw an increase year-over-year.
 Starting in late 2016, travellers from Mexico no longer require a visa to visit Canada.
 As a result, visits from Mexico rose by 72 per cent in just one year.

-“More and more, world travellers are seeing Toronto as an exciting urban destination, and we’re seeing that with both a record number of visitors and visitor spending,” said Johanne Bélanger, President and CEO of Tourism Toronto.
+“More and more, world travellers are seeing Toronto as an exciting urban destination, and we’re seeing that with both a record number of visitors and visitor spending,” said Johanne Bélanger, President and CEO of Destination Toronto.
 “The campaign we launched last year is tapping into that sense of excitement and confidence.
 Videos from that campaign – ‘The Views are Different Here’ – have now been seen nearly 43 million times.”

 Canadian travellers continue to visit Toronto more than any other Canadian city.
 Toronto welcomed 10.4 million overnight domestic visitors, spending $2.6 billion in 2017.
 Canadians also compose the majority of same-day visitors to the Toronto region.